elhamkashi/DSPS_EKashi/HW11/README.md

-I have uploaded two same files, as sometimes one of them does not render!
-If one of them cannot be opened , please open the other
+I have uploaded another  file, this is the same as previous one, the only changes I made is for the name,I removed words "copy" and "instructions".

+sometimes the file does not render!
+I think it is because of the quality of the internet

 To this homework, I got alot of  help from chatgpt